Luca06Luwa/Luca06Luwa/README.md

 ---
 ### Stuff I’m currently working on:

+- Website (least of my worries).

+- Setting up a self hosted Git server for some future projects.
+(This github account will not be going away after it's setup.)

 - Some small shitty projects that don't work.
 (Most of the time).

-- Website (least of my worries).

 ---
 ### Archived projects or projects that I don't want to work on anymore: